MatDrake/BowlingChallenge/README.md

 Work in Progress:

-Currently the input is not conditioned to only accept numbers between 0 - 10 and errors can be thrown from the application not working as intended if something else is entered.
+Currently there is no conditioning in place to verify that a valid number of pins is entered for a set; you can enter 9 pins for your first roll and 9 pins for a second roll of a set.

 It is intended for this to be resolved in the next update.